Guy Mitchell

-Guy Mitchell (born Albert George Cernik; February 22, 1927 – July 1, 1999) was an American pop singer and actor, successful in his homeland, the UK, and Australia.
+Guy Mitchell (born Albert George Cernik; February 22, 1927 – July 1, 1999) was an American singer and actor, who was successful in his homeland, the UK, and Australia.
 He sold 44 million records, including six million-selling singles.
+His hits included "My Heart Cries for You", "Heartaches by the Number" and "Singing the Blues".

 In the fall of 1957, Mitchell starred on the eponymous ABC's The Guy Mitchell Show.
-He appeared as George Romack on the 1961 NBC western detective series Whispering Smith.
+He also acted in a number of films, such as Those Redheads From Seattle and Red Garters, and appeared on TV as George Romack on the 1961 NBC western detective series Whispering Smith, and on the 1990 BBC television drama series Your Cheatin' Heart.